-Yesterday, on my way to walk from Goathland to Grosmont, I drove right by the Hole of Horcum and did a double take.
+Yesterday, on my way to another walk, I drove right by the Hole of Horcum and did a double take.
 It was one of those situations where I wanted to keep looking, but I was also driving along a winding road, with fast cars.
 I so desperately wanted to pull over, so I could look up what I just saw.

 I couldn’t pull over, and spent the rest of the day thinking about it (where I went to had no internet signal).
 Once I got home later, the first thing I did was look up what this amazing thing was that I had seen.
 I found out, that it was the Hole of Horcum, which is actually on my list of walks to do out here.